-Many combinations of long tail keywords are never searched for and should therefore not reside in your advertisement account.
+Many combinations of long tail keywords are never searched for and should therefore not exist in your advertising account.
 A search term mapping table can reduce the amount of generated content in a meaningful way.
 These mapping tables are based on search term reports from the search engine.
-The reports contain information on search terms which actually triggered an advertiser’s keywords in the past.
+The reports contain information on search terms that actually triggered an advertiser’s keywords in the past.
 Of course, reducing generated content can be done in other ways.
 However, it makes most sense to base this reduction on actively searched terms.
-This way you will keep combinations, which received traffic and eliminate those never utilized by online users.
+This way you will keep the combinations that received traffic, and eliminate those never used by online users.

-The general approach in the Campaign Suite is to create the mapping table and then assign it to the templates of which you intend to limit the content.
+The general approach in the Crealytics’ Search Platform is to create the mapping table, and then assign it to the templates you wish to limit content for.

 Step 1: Select tables

-In the “Campaign management” tab, click the button “Add new table” and choose the table type “Search Term Mapping”.
+In the “Campaign management” tab, click “Add new table” and choose the table type “Search Term Mapping”.
 You have the option to modify the default name for the mapping table.
-The Campaign Suite already pre-selects a number of tables used to generate keywords.
+Crealytics’ Search Platform pre-selects a number of tables used to generate keywords.
 Please review the selected tables and their respective columns.
-Make sure that everything selected is responsible for keyword creation.
+Make sure that everything selected should be included in keyword creation.
 Click “select columns” to edit the column selection of your chosen table.

-Note: The list does not contain tables of type mapping or product feed.
-The reason is that those two table types are merely for mapping purposes and not for the creation of keywords.
+Note: The list does not contain tables of the type ‘mapping’ or ‘product feed’.
+The reason is that those two table types are merely for mapping purposes, not for the creation of keywords.
 However, manual mapping tables (as in the example above) cannot be filtered out.
-Thus, do not include a manual mapping table into the search term mapping table.
+Thus, do not include a manual mapping table in the search term mapping table.

-Summary: Select all tables and table columns which you believe have content that appear in search term reports.
+Summary: Select all tables and table columns you believe have content that appears in search term reports.

 Step 2: Select Google accounts and other settings

-The second step offers to select one Google Account or a list of MCC sub-accounts.
-In the latter case, the list will only contain those sub-accounts which are not excluded in the blacklist under “General Settings“.
-Select the accounts whose search terms will be used.
+The second step is to select a Google Account or a list of MCC sub-accounts.
+In the latter case, the list will contain only those sub-accounts not excluded in the blacklist under “General Settings“.
+Select the accounts with search terms you want to use.

-It is recommended to select as many accounts as available.
-Keyword combinations without search histories shall be eliminated.
-If a search term appeared in an unselected account, but not in the selected ones, the mapping process would remove it, even though people search for it once in a while.
-This setting can be changed later under “Mapping Settings” (see below).
+It is recommended to select as many accounts as you have available.
+Keyword combinations without search histories will be eliminated.
+If a search term appeared in an unselected account, but not in the selected ones, the mapping process will remove it, even if people search for it.
+This setting can be changed later in “Mapping Settings” (see below).